jworman/omrails/README.md

+# Gig World
 # One Month Rails

+Gig World the place you go to brag about your lastest gig!

-This is the sample application for
-[*One Month Rails: Teach Yourself to Code*](http://onemonthrails.com)
+This is a sample application built with the help of [*One Month Rails: Teach Yourself to Code*](http://onemonthrails.com)

 by [Mattan Griffel](http://mattangriffel.com)